EJIUB/NetREX_CF/README.md

 ## How to run?
 1. Download data (Link shown in ./S2Cell/Readme.md)
 2. Download Notebook/NetREXCF_S2Cell.ipynb
+3. Put the data and the jupter notebook in the same folder
-3. Open the jupter notebook and run.
+4. Open the jupter notebook and run.